fahmifan/hugo-blog/content/blog/2021/jun/lru-cache.md

 > - [lrucache (non concurrent)](https://github.com/fahmifan/lrucache/tree/lru-no-concurrency)
 > - [lrucache (concurrent)](https://github.com/fahmifan/lrucache)

-There is two main component in LRU cache, those are `Queue` and `Hash Map`.
-The `Queue` is used to store the items that implemented in linked list, while the `Hash Map` is used to make the complexity `O(1)` when accessed.
+There are two main components in LRU cache, those are `Queue` and `Hash Map`.
+The `Queue` is used to store the items that implemented in a linked list, while the `Hash Map` is used to make the complexity `O(1)` when accessed.

 ![Queue & Hash Map](/photos/lru-cache/queue-and-hash.png)